mikala3/barcode_shoppingscanner/README.md

-# barcode_shoppingscanner
+# barcode_shoppingscanner an Android application
-barcode/shoppingscanner with a grocerylist an Android application.
+barcode/shoppingscanner with a grocerylist.

 Using the zxing barcodescanner and sqlite database.
 Scan barcodes and add those groceries to the grocerylist with a price, amount and name of the store.